Cobham College

 Cobham College in the village of Cobham in Kent, England, was a chantry employing a college of five priests founded by in 1362 by John Cobham, 3rd Baron Cobham (d.
 1408), of nearby Cobham Hall, lord of the manor of Cobham, for the purpose of praying for the speedy passage of his soul (and those of named others) through Purgatory and into Heaven.

 The priests were housed in the surviving building known today as "Cobham College", now a grade I listed building.
 It is situated to the immediate south of the parish church of St Mary Magdalene, to the chancel of which it was originally joined by an open processional passageway.
 In addition to living quarters for the 5 priests, the building contained a communal great hall with central open hearth.

+History

+Cobham College was founded in 1362 by Sir John de Cobham, a local nobleman, as a college of priests to pray for the souls of himself and his family.
+The college originally functioned as a chantry, where priests performed daily prayers and masses for the deceased members of the Cobham family, following the medieval tradition of establishing religious foundations to secure spiritual benefits.

+During the Dissolution of the Monasteries under King Henry VIII in the 1530s, many chantries and religious foundations were disbanded.
+Cobham College survived this period largely intact, although its original religious function was gradually reduced.

+In 1597–1598, William Brooke, 10th Baron Cobham, converted the college buildings into almshouses to provide housing for elderly men and women of the parish.
+This conversion was formalized through charitable provisions and an Act of Parliament, ensuring that the building continued to serve the local community.

+Today, Cobham College continues to function as charitable housing, managed by the New College of Cobham charity.
+The complex provides accommodation for Anglican residents of the parish, maintaining its historical connection to the local community.

 Dissolution

 At the Dissolution of the Monasteries, unlike innumerable other chantries in England which were dissolved by Henry VIII in 1539–40, with their possessions and landholdings being sold-off under the supervision of the Court of Augmentations, the master and brethren of Cobham College surrendered it privately to its patron, George Brooke, 9th Baron Cobham (1497–1558), of Cobham Hall and of nearby Cooling Castle, whose possession was secured by act of Parliament, the Cobham College Act 1597 (39 Eliz.
 1. c.
 4).